VO2Group/Starter/README.md

 Android and iOS are multitasking platforms, applications can be paused and can be resumed.
 To handle these features Starter send some events from native code to Javascript.
 The events are named `pause` and `resume`.

-On Android events are dispatched like this:
+On Android events are dispatched by the [MainActivity][MainActivity] like this:

 ```java
 this.mWebView.evaluateJavascript("document.dispatchEvent(new Event('pause'));", null);